syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ### Gets the index of selected item

-When performing selection, you can get the index of the selected item by using the `SelectionChanged` event from the `DataSource.DisplayItems`.
+When performing selection, you can get the index of the selected item by using the [SelectionChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectionChanged) event from the [DataSource.DisplayItems](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.DisplayItems.html).

 {% tabs %}
 {% highlight c# %}